 In this article, we will unpack the major concepts around “how to project your voice when speaking.”

-By the end of reading this, you should have a clear understanding of how to use your voice regardless of the room you are in or the sound in the room you are in.
+By the end of reading this article, you should have a clear understanding of how to use your voice regardless of the room you are in or the sound in the room you are in.
 You will properly understand how sound travels and how to produce the volume of air you need to get maximum projection and sound quality without damaging your vocal cords, or straining your vocal cords.
-Remember when it comes to how you are perceived, It is all about the voice.
+Remember when it comes to how you are perceived, it is all about the voice.